 - Movement: The idea behind emphasis by movement is that even though we are immediately drawn to the bigger circle below, we then follow the arrow to the smaller circle.

-Dollar shave club emphasizes on a product using scale, white space, and contrast.
+Dollar shave club emphasizes a product using the scale, white space, and contrast principles.

 Hierarchy is the process of arranging elements in a composition so that it conveys information to the user in a simple manner.

 While working with visual hierarchy, we not only consider the order of importance but also influence people by using the following basic design principles:

 - Proportion: making elements larger than others to draw attention

 - Contrast: Separation between subjects using colors or values to make an object stand out

 - White space: sufficient space around an element tends to focus on the isolated element.

 Nifty’s website uses hierarchy by proportion and contrast to direct the users on what to read next.